MATIPOLYTECHNICCOLLEGEINC/matipolytechniccollegeinc/README.md

 With my curiosity and eagerness to learn programming even in the basic way, I lend my dedication to learn to help develop a basic page that can show off the school's Market.
 A platform that will serve as point of reference for all exploring something new and looking for opportunities in terms of education.

-This page is still improving and developing.
+This page is still improving and developing, please bare with us and please support.